SwedishLesbian/coterie/docs/technical.md

 For Coterie, we exclusively implement the LARP adjective-based system:

 1. **Trait Storage**:
-   - Traits are stored as collections of string adjectives in character models
+   - Traits are stored as collections of string adjectives, not numeric ratings
    - Categories (Physical, Social, Mental) each have their own collections of traits
    - Additional trait types include Abilities, Backgrounds, Influences, etc.
+   - Negative traits are stored separately but linked to their categories

 2. **Trait Selection**:
    - Character creation and advancement allows selection from predefined trait lists
    - Custom traits can be added with Storyteller approval
+   - The focus is on which traits are selected, not how many "points" are spent

 3. **Trait Testing System**:
    - Implementation of the Mind's Eye Theater challenge resolution system